humberto-ortiz/pelican-test/content/pages/vita.md

 ## Research support

-### Pending awards

-1. Subaward to "Building an inclusive community and framework for teaching and learning computational genomic data science with Bioconductor, Galaxy, and AnVIL"
-NIH-NHGRI
-PI: Vincent Carey (Harvard University)
-Subaward PI: **Humberto Ortiz-Zuazaga** (UPR)
-Start date: April 1, 2023
-End date: May 31, 2028
-Funds: $405,240 (subaward)
-Role on project: Subaward PI, coordinate a group of researchers integrating computational genomic data science (CGDS) in their education and research practices, develop materials for CGDS.

 ### Current research support

 1. Landsliding and rhizobiota link the short- and long-term carbon cycles: A “multi-omic” approach